 Keratoprosthesis (Artificial Corneas)

 For many patients traditional cornea transplants work well in eliminating blindness due to cornea disease.
-This traditional method involves suturing natural cornea tissue from a donor eye to replace the scarred one.
+This method involves suturing natural cornea tissue from a donor eye to replace the scarred one or replacing a specific layer of the cornea using one of several sutureless procedures.
 Cornea transplants may fail due to rejection, and may yield poor results in certain cases.
 When a natural cornea transplant is not a good option more and more surgeons are recommending the keratoprosthesis to restore vision.
 The concept of utilizing an artificial cornea originates from the 18th century when it was first proposed to substitute a piece of glass to substitute for the scarred cornea.

 Did You Know?

 Dr. Aquavella and the Eye Institute team provide hope to parents of children with blindness, including those with Peter's anomaly.
 The team has performed the procedure on infants as young as 6 weeks old.